 At the Department of Energy (DOE), this meant embarking on a range of efforts focused on identifying barriers for underserved communities to access DOE programs, benefits, services, or procurement opportunities, all areas that further the Biden Administration’s whole-of-Government approach to advance equity.

-Across the complex we engaged in a comprehensive evaluation of the whole of our activities, including deep assessments in Procurement, Financial Assistance, Research and Development (R&D), Demonstration and Deployment, and Stakeholder Engagement.
-These five subject areas were led by senior leaders from across the Department and supported by over 150 personnel.
+Across the DOE complex we engaged in a comprehensive evaluation of our activities, including deep assessments in procurement and financial assistance opportunities, Justice40 Initiative data collection, merit/peer review processes, Community Benefits Plans implementation and stakeholder engagement efforts.
+These five subject areas were led by senior leaders from across the DOE and supported by over 100 personnel.

-In April 2022, after over 10 months’ worth of planning, the Department published its first-ever plan to advance equity and diversity at the agency to the White House.
+In February 2024, after over 10 months’ worth of planning, the Department published its second plan to advance equity and diversity at the agency.